discoproject/disco/doc/howto/ddfs.rst

 local filesystems, such as `ext3` or `xfs`, so even under a catastrophic failure data is recoverable using standard tools.

-Overview
+Concepts
 --------

-DDFS operates on two concepts: *blobs* and *tags*.
+DDFS operates on two concepts: :ref:`blobs` and :ref:`tags`.

+.. _blobs:

+Blobs
+'''''
 Blobs are arbitrary objects (files) that have been pushed to DDFS.
-They are distributed to storage nodes and stored on the local filesystems as is.
+They are distributed to storage nodes and stored on their local filesystems.

+.. _tags:

+Tags
+''''

 Tags contain metadata about blobs.
 Most importantly, a tag contains a list of URLs that refer to blobs that have been assigned this tag.
 Tag